rahulbaisla/sentimentAnalysisLab/README.md

 4. For Name, enter: amplify-sentimentAnalysis-lab

-5. Click Next step twice, then click Create environment.
+5. Click Next and choose following configuration Environment type : **Create a new EC2 instance for environment (direct access)** Instance type : **Other instance type -> t3.medium** Platform : **Amazon Linux 2 (recommended)**

+For rest of config use default values and click Next Step.

+6. Finally select Create Environment button.
  Cloud9 will take a few minutes to launch the environment.
 Once it is ready, continue to the next step.

-6. In the bash terminal at the bottom of the screen (showing ~/environment $), run the following commands:
+7. In the bash terminal at the bottom of the screen (showing ~/environment $), run the following commands:

 	```
 	region=$(curl -s http://169.254.169.254/latest/meta-data/placement/availability-zone | sed 's/\(.*\)[a-z]/\1/')